 - Any working papers or other research product of the project will be sumbitted in a timely way to the Center for posting on Center's website

-- Evidence (e.g. receipts) of how the funds have been spent will be submitted to the Center within six months of the grant approval, unless otherwise specified.
+- Evidence (e.g. receipts) of how the funds have been spent will be submitted to the Center as soon as possible, but no later than six months following the grant (unless otherwise specified).

 - Within six months (unless otherwise specified), the grantee will submit a brief research note (e.g. several paragraphs) that documents research progress for posting on the Center website.